Provisional Government of National Unity: Background

 When Poland was conquered by Germany in 1939, a new government-in-exile was established in Paris (and moved to London after 1940 Nazi invasion of France).
-The government-in-exile was recognized by the British government, and controlled the main Polish resistance force, the Armia Krajowa (Home Army).
+The government-in-exile was recognised by the British government and controlled the main Polish resistance force, the Armia Krajowa (Home Army).

 In 1943, the PPR and some other left-wing resistance groups formed the KRN as a national government of Poland, in rivalry to the exile government.
 In July 1944, the KRN proclaimed the Polish Committee of National Liberation (the "Lublin Committee" or PKWN) in territory liberated from Germany by the Soviet Army.
 The exile government denounced this, but was powerless to interfere, especially after the Armia Krajowa was largely destroyed in the 1944 Warsaw Uprising.

 Poland was not covered by the Percentages Agreement.
 Despite renaming the PKWN into the Provisional Government of the Republic of Poland (RTRP), Stalin promised during the Yalta Conference in February 1945 free elections in Poland, thus contradicting his prior stated position.
 By that time, Soviet forces had overrun nearly all of Poland, giving them and the KRN effective control.
-The US and Britain tacitly accepted this at Yalta, in return for Stalin's promise of free elections in Poland.
+The United States and Britain tacitly accepted this at Yalta, in return for Stalin's promise of free elections in Poland.
 The exile government was dependent on the support of the British and American governments, which did not grasp communist intentions and pressured the exile government to cooperate with the KRN.
 The Polish exile government still tried to hold out, but was ignored.
-A group including Stanisław Mikołajczyk, Prime Minister in 1943-1944, broke with the rest of the exiles and began seeking a deal with the communists.
+A group including Stanisław Mikołajczyk, Prime Minister in 1943–1944, broke with the rest of the exiles and began seeking a deal with the communists.